metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 If you ask yourself such or similar questions then you can't trust your computer which means trust must be regained.

-And the only way to regain trust is to clean reload operating system, making sure not to repeat the mistake that led to asking these questions.
+And the only way to regain trust is to clean reload operating system, and then making sure not to repeat the mistake that led to asking these questions.

 Reinstalling the system should be followed by securing it and changing all your passwords with new ones, including router password and settings.